loganwright/Genome/README.md

 If you wish to install the library manually, you'll need to find the source files located in the playground's <a href="/Genome.playground/Sources">sources</a>  directory.

-It is highly recommended that you install Genome through <a href="https://www.cocoapods.org">cocoapods.</a>  Here is a personal cocoapods reference just in case it may be of use: <a href="https://gist.github.com/LoganWright/5aa9b3deb71e9de628ba">Cocoapods Setup Guide</a>
+It is highly recommended that you install Genome through <a href="https://www.cocoapods.org">CocoaPods.</a>  Here is a personal CocoaPods reference just in case it may be of use: <a href="https://gist.github.com/LoganWright/5aa9b3deb71e9de628ba">CocoaPods Setup Guide</a>

 ```Ruby
 pod 'Genome', '~> 2.0.0'